likithmanoj/hello_app/README.md

 ## "hello, world!"

-This is the first application for the Phoenix Tutorial by Binh Tran.
+This is the first application for the Phoenix